MrZalTy/open-source-template/.github/pull_request_template.md

 ## 🆕 Changes include

+- [ ] Chore (change that affect the build system or external dependencies)
+- [ ] Continuous integration or continuous deployment (change that affect CI/CD configuration files and scripts).
+- [ ] Documentation (change added to any kind of documentation).
+- [ ] Feature (non-breaking change that adds functionality).
-- [ ] Bugfix (non-breaking change that solves an issue).
+- [ ] Fix (non-breaking change that solves an issue).
+- [ ] Performance (non-breaking change that improves performance)
+- [ ] Refactor (change that neither fixes a bug nor adds a feature)
-- [ ] Hotfix (change that solves an urgent issue, and requires immediate attention).
+- [ ] Style (change that do not affect the meaning of the code)
-- [ ] New feature (non-breaking change that adds functionality).
+- [ ] Test (change that adds missing tests or correcting existing tests)
 - [ ] Breaking change (change that is not backwards-compatible and/or changes current functionality).
-- [ ] Documentation update (change added to any kind of documentation).
-- [ ] Continuous integration or continuous deployment update (change added to continuous integration or continuous deployment).

 ## 🛠 Breaking changes